Beer stainsI99

 DefinitionThis section has been translated automatically.

-Anemic spots in the case of drooping of a limb, especially the hands and forearms in the acrocyanotic skin area.
-In rare cases, vasospasm-induced Beer's patches may be combined with unilateral telangiectasias (see also Naevus anaemicus).
+Anemic patches when an extremity, especially the hands and forearms in the acrocyanotic skin area, is left hanging down.
+In rare cases, the vasospastically induced Biers patches can be combined with unilateral telangiectasias (Tan Cheng et al. 2011 - see also Naevus anaemicus).

 EtiopathogenesisThis section has been translated automatically.